 Many British people have been bred on various Marxist historical and theoretical analyses of “Hitler and the rise of the Nazis”.
 Indeed some of the UK's best-known historians and theorists were Marxists (e.g., Eric Hobsbawm , E. P. Thompson, Christopher Hill, Perry Anderson, Edward Arthur Thompson and Ralph Miliband).
-No doubt these Marxists, and other writers who aren't Marxists across the board, have provided Tim Stanley with some of the “source material” for his article.
+No doubt these Marxists (as well as other writers who aren't across-the-board Marxists) appear to have provided Tim Stanley with some of the “source material” for his article.
 (Incidentally, even the well-known British non-Marxist historian A.J.P Taylor downplayed Hitler's socialism and up-played his “opportunism”.)

 "Tony Blair once said he was a socialist [like Hitler], too.
 So labels can be misleading."

-Tim Stanley, some claim, "once said" he was a conservative.
+Tim Stanley "once said" he was a conservative.
 Despite that, he offers us a Marxist analysis - quite literally! - of Hitler and the Nazis.
-However, when I say that Tim Stanley - or anyone else for that matter – offers us a Marxist analysis of X or Y, I'm not thereby saying that he's an outright Marxist – full stop.
+However, when I say that Tim Stanley - or anyone else for that matter – offers us a Marxist analysis of x or y, I'm not thereby saying that he's an outright Marxist – full stop.
 Marxists analyses of all sorts of things are in the air and have been for a long time.
-This simply means that many people aren't even aware that they are offering us a Marxist analysis of X or Y.
+This simply means that many people aren't even aware that they are offering us a Marxist analysis of x or y.

-Tim Stanley, as well as Marxists, also assume that this very same lack of independence from socioeconomic material conditions - or from capitalism - was the case when it came to Hitler and National Socialism.
+Tim Stanley also assumes that this very same lack of independence from socioeconomic material conditions - or from capitalism - was the case when it came to Hitler and National Socialism.

-And since we are on the theme of Islam: Tim Stanley himself fully supports (again, just like contemporary Marxists) the totalitarian religion that is Islam and has done so many times.
-Perhaps that support, then, is also a result of Tim Stanley, as well as Marxists, seeing contemporary Islam as a mere “epiphenomenon of socioeconomic material conditions”.
+And since we're on the theme of Islam: Tim Stanley himself fully supports (again, just like contemporary Marxists) the totalitarian religion that is Islam and has done so many times.
+Perhaps that support, then, is also a result of Tim Stanley seeing contemporary Islam as a mere “epiphenomenon of socioeconomic material conditions”.